Ukraine in the Eurovision Song Contest 2014

-Ukraine was represented at the Eurovision Song Contest 2014 with the song "Tick-Tock" written by Mariya Yaremchuk and Sandra Bjurman.
-The song was performed by Mariya Yaremchuk.
-The Ukrainian broadcaster National Television Company of Ukraine (NTU) organised a national final in order to select the Ukrainian entry for the 2014 contest in Copenhagen, Denmark.
+Ukraine was represented at the Eurovision Song Contest 2014 with the song "Tick-Tock", written by Mariya Yaremchuk and Sandra Bjurman, and performed by Yaremchuk herself.
+The Ukrainian participating broadcaster, National Television Company of Ukraine (NTU), organised a national final in order to select its entry for the contest.
 Twenty entries competed in the national selection held on 21 December 2013 and "Tick-Tock" performed by Mariya Yaremchuk was selected as the winner following the combination of votes from a five-member jury panel and a public televote.

 Ukraine was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 6 May 2014.
 Performing during the show in position 9, "Tick-Tock" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 10 May.
 It was later revealed that Ukraine placed fifth out of the 16 participating countries in the semi-final with 118 points.
 In the final, Ukraine performed in position 1 and placed sixth out of the 26 participating countries with 113 points.